-- Section 18.1.
+Section 18.1.
 Vacations with pay are granted to regular full-time employees.
-The length of vacation is determined by the employee's continuous service. - Section 18.2.
+The length of vacation is determined by the employee's continuous service.

+- Section 18.2.
 Full-time employees accrue vacation determined by hire date.
-Employment on or before the 15th of the month accrues from the first of that month.
-Employment after the 15th of the month accrues from the first of the following month.
-Employees may take vacation after six months of continuous service. - Section 18.2.1.
-Employees with less than two years of service will earn vacation at the rate of 6.66 hours per full calendar month (10 days per calendar year). - Section 18.2.2.
-Employees with two or more years of service will earn vacation at the rate of 10 hours per full calendar month (15 days per calendar year). - Section 18.2.3.
-Employees with nine or more years of service will earn vacation at the rate of 13.33 hours per month (20 working days). - Section 18.2.4.
+Full-time regular employees accrue vacation from date of hire and are eligible to take the time as set forth below. - 18.2.1.
+Employees with less than two years of service will earn vacation at the rate of 6.66 hours per full calendar month (10 days per calendar year). - 18.2.2.
+Employees with two or more years of service will earn vacation at the rate of 10 hours per full calendar month (15 days per calendar year). - 18.2.3.
+Employees with nine or more years of service will earn vacation at the rate of 13.33 hours per month (20 working days). - 18.2.4.
 Normal maximum vacation time taken in any one anniversary year is four weeks.
-However, by mutual agreement of the Company and employee, additional earned vacation may be taken. - Section 18.2.5.
+However, by mutual agreement of the Company and employee, additional earned vacation may be taken - 18.2.5.
 Employees may accrue up to a maximum of 1.75 times one year's vacation benefit.
-Until the unused balance of accrued vacation time drops below that limit, no additional vacation benefits will be earned. - Section 18.2.6.
-Vacation is credited at the end of each month of Company service according to the employee's vacation accrual date. - Section 18.2.7.
-Terminating employees will be paid for all unused vacation up to the maximum accrual as set forth under sub-paragraph (e) above. - Section 18.3.
-Vacations are scheduled by the following guidelines: - Section 18.3.1.
-Vacation days may be taken at any time during the Page 17 year, providing the time requested has been earned.
-Full-time employees must take vacation time in increments of eight hours.

-- Section 18.3.2.
-All requests for vacation must be approved by the Company in advance, and the scheduling of vacations is made at the discretion of the Company, based upon the needs of the Company with due consideration given to the requests of the employee and the previous schedule of vacations.
-Vacation requests must be approved or denied within five (5) working days after the employee's request. - Section 18.4 Part-time employees who are regularly scheduled and regularly work 24 or more hours a week shall accrue vacation on a pro-rata basis. - Section 18.5.
-Employees who lose vacation time as a result of this agreement will be permitted to take that time unpaid within one year of the ratification of the Agreement.
-No employee shall have his or her annual vacation accrual reduced by more than one week as a result of implementation of this accrual schedule.
+Until the unused balance of accrued vacation time drops below that limit, no additional vacation benefits will be earned. - 18.2.6.
+Vacation is credited at the end of each pay period in which it is earned according to the employee's vacation accrual date. - 18.2.7.
+Terminating employees will be paid for all unused vacation up to the maximum accrual as set forth under sub-paragraph (e) above - Section 18.3.
+Vacations are scheduled by the following guidelines: - 18.3.1.
+Vacation days may be taken at any time during the year, providing the time requested has been earned.
+Full-time employees must take vacation time in increments of eight hours. - 18.3.2.
+The sign-up-for vacations opens 30 days before the vacation year starts.
+Managers may set reasonable limits on the maximum number of employees off at any one time.
+Employees are granted preference for dates based on seniority for that first 30-day period. - 18.3.3.
+Once the vacation year begins, vacation sign-ups are first-come first-served. - 18.3.4 Editors have the ability to schedule vacation if an employee hasn't signed up by June 30 of the vacation year.
+Vacation requests must be approved or denied within five (5) working days after the employee's request. - 18.3.5 Part-time employees who are regularly scheduled and regularly work 24 or more hours a week shall accrue vacation on a pro-rata basis. - 18.4 The new vacation provision described above shall not apply to vacation that employees have banked and not used before December 31, 2016; meaning_specifically that employees shall not be required to schedule or use any such banked vacation.